hapax/hapax.github.io/assets/maximal.md

 ---

 <span style="padding-left: 20px; display:block">
-Any departures from a straight line between $A$ and $B$ increase trip length.
+Any departures from a straight line increase length.
 </span>

 ---